VISUAL PROMPT

 Now, the voice had almost faded to a memory.
 It still haunted him sometimes, whispering that he could still leave.

-It wasn’t like he didn’t want to leave.
+It wasn’t that he didn’t want to leave.

 He just didn’t know how.

-He vaguely knew that he was sinking deeper into the water.
+He vaguely recognized that he was sinking deeper into the water.
 He didn’t know what the ground was made of, but it seemed to grow weaker every moment.

-Eventually, he knew, he would be swallowed by the earth, forever trapped in this mysterious place of lightning and solitude, but he couldn’t seem to bring himself to care.
-Everything that he might have cared about had faded long ago, leaving him an empty shell of a person, uncaring and without sympathy for his own situation.
+Eventually, he knew, he would be swallowed by the earth, forever trapped in this mysterious place of lightning and solitude, but the man simply couldn’t seem to bring himself to care.
+Everything that he might have cared for had faded long ago, leaving him this empty shell of a person, uncaring and without sympathy for his own situation.

 The voice came more seldom now than ever, murmuring weakly desperate words or encouragement.
-It, too, seemed to struggle against the fog, but it tugged and pulled at the outside of the storm, begging him to come out.
+It, too, seemed to struggle against the fog, but it tugged and pulled at the outer edge of the storm, begging him to break free.

-He ignored it, for what was the use of just a voice?
+The man ignored it, for what was the use of a voice?
+It couldnt help, or that’s what he told himself.
 He stayed immobile, sinking, barely thinking, gradually dying.
 He stayed there, in his own mind, losing himself bit by bit until the day that he would be gone forever.